 Cattleya rex

-A few things make this species more difficult than many others:
+A few things make this species more difficult than other Cattleya:

 1. New roots only emerge from once the new growth is complete.
 If you lose them, you have to wait till the next growth completes.
 Chadwick mentions in his book that potting the rootless plant in damp, tightly-packed sphagnum will stimulate rooting, but I have not tried it.
 Branching is another story.
 If the plant has some roots in tact, they can branch and grow profusely during the reestablishment period.